ActionScripted/standup/README.md

 # Standup

-Automated standups using provider APIs to discover what you've done and what you're doing next.
+Automated standups to show what you've done and what you're doing next.

 ## Quick Start